Immigration Options for Undocumented Children and Families

 • The undocumented person fears persecution from the government of the home country or from a group that the government is unwilling or unable to control (for example; guerrillas or death squads).

-• The fear must be based on the child’s race, religion, political opinion, nationality or social group.
+• The fear must be based on the child or nonminor dependent's race, religion, political opinion, nationality or social group.

 Deferred Action for Childhood Arrivals (DACA)

 Deferred action for childhood arrivals does not grant a lawful status.
-It allows certain individuals, who meet specific guidelines, to request consideration of deferred action from the U.S. Citizenship and Immigration Services (USCIS).
+It allows certain individuals, who meet specific guidelines, to request consideration of deferred action from the U.S. Citizenship and Immigration Services (USCIS) for two years subject to renewal.

 Individuals who have received deferred action will not be placed into removal proceedings or removed from the United States for a specified period of time unless terminated.
 Individuals receiving deferred action may be eligible for employment authorization.